SUMMARY OF MATCH PROCEDURES

 Preseason, Friendly’s and League Matches:

-1. Turn in the schedule for all matches to the TRU Admin and the Local Referee Organization.
+1. Turn in the schedule for all matches to the TRU Admin prior to your division beginning competition.

 NOTE: The TRU uses a HOME vs AWAY format for the calendar.
-Please make sure that your calendar reflects this format.
+Please make sure that your schedule reflects this format.

 NOTE: The location should be an exact pitch location and/or address.